PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 If the device uses an Ethernet-to-USB adapter (for example, Raspberry Pi 3):

 1. Connect the Ethernet-to-USB adapter's USB "male" connector to any of the four type-A USB ports of the Raspberry Pi 3 board.
 2. Connect the Ethernet cable of the adapter to an available Ethernet port on the development PC.
-Alternatively, if you don't have a spare ethernet port available, you can connect a second Ethernet-to-USB adapter to a USB port on the PC side, then connect the ethernet cable from the device side adapter to it.
+Alternatively, if you don't have a spare Ethernet port available, you can connect a second Ethernet-to-USB adapter to a USB port on the PC side, and connect the Ethernet cable from the device-side adapter to it.

    If another Ethernet-to-USB is used on the PC side, a new network interface is created on the PC (for example, `enx503eaa4e094c`).